fmalmeida/bacannot/docs/manual.rst

    * - ``--outdir``
      - Y
      - output
      - Name of directory to store output values.
-An sub-directory for each genome will be created inside this main directory.
+A sub-directory for each genome will be created inside this main directory.

 Nextflow tower
 """"""""""""""